Infosheet No. 13

 This means that substitute teachers are paid at the rate of 1/195 of annual salary for each day worked in accordance with qualifications and service on the appropriate scale as identified in the appropriate articles of the collective agreements.

-Also, in accordance with Clause 22.04 of the Provincial Collective Agreement [Clause 22.06 of the Labrador West Collective Agreement],
+Also, in accordance with Clause 22.04 of the Provincial Collective Agreement,

 (a)Teachers who are not on regular payroll shall be paid within four (4) weeks of the week in which work was performed by such teachers.

-(b) Notwithstanding Clause 22.04(a) [22.06(a)], teachers who are not on regular payroll shall, when possible, be paid within two (2) weeks of the week in which work was performed by such teachers.
+(b) Notwithstanding Clause 22.04(a), teachers who are not on regular payroll shall, when possible, be paid within two (2) weeks of the week in which work was performed by such teachers.

 (b) Sick Leave

-All substitute teaching time is included in the calculation of sick leave credits in accordance with the collective agreements.
-Substitute teachers shall be paid for sick leave approved in accordance with the collective agreements subject to the following conditions:
+All substitute teaching time is included in the calculation of sick leave credits in accordance with the collective agreement.
+Substitute teachers shall be paid for sick leave approved in accordance with the collective agreement subject to the following conditions:

-- the substitute teacher is under contract with a School Board or the Department of Education and Early Childhood Development for a period of 50 consecutive days or more during the school year, or a substitute teacher accumulates 50 days for substitute teaching service during the school year;
+- the substitute teacher is under contract with a School Board or the Department of Education for a period of 50 consecutive days or more during the school year, or a substitute teacher accumulates 50 days for substitute teaching service during the school year;

 - the illness for which the substitute teacher obtained leave occurred after the teacher commenced employment during a contract period;